seanlodhammar/seanlodhammar/README.md

 ## About Me
-* My name is Sean and I am 16 years old.
+* My name is Sean and I am a teenager.
 * I mainly work in Web Development and I am a Full-Stack Developer.
 * I am currently doing a course on Node.js and Express.js.
 * I will (hopefully) create more projects and contribute to GitHub.